rickmansfield/LambdaCode/Web45/Unit2/U2W1/Module1/1Warmup/Objective2/README.md

 Wow, that is totally different than our result from `querySelector()` in the first example!
 We now have a `NodeList` and all of the nodes matching the a elements.

 What can we do with a `NodeList`?
-You can dig deeper into the documentation (Links to an external site.), but for our tutorial, let's see how it is "array-like."
+You can [dig deeper into the documentation](https://developer.mozilla.org/en-US/docs/Web/API/NodeList), but for our tutorial, let's see how it is "array-like."

 Study this code: